Descriptive Summary

 and decision making to be women of color of various backgrounds and 50% of all white women of various class backgrounds."

-Membership was open to all lesbians and women identified women who agreed with the purpose of the organization.
-The structure
+Membership was open to all lesbians and women identified women whose beliefs aligned with the organization's mission.
+The

-of the NLFO consisted of local memberships known as the "locals," whose representatives were sent to state and national conventions.
+structure of the NLFO consisted of local memberships known as the "locals," whose representatives were sent to state and national

 Scope and Content